The Causes

 - Keep

-in mind that different people will acclimatise at different
+in mind that different people will acclimatise at

-before going any higher.
+is properly acclimatised before going any higher.

 - Stay